Khazul/roon-extension-deep-harmony-release/README.md

 | No X next to source device name | If you have a long Harmony hub name and/or activity name, then the X next to the external source control name is hidden so you cannot remove it.
 Use load defaults to reset the audio device settings.
 You will have to re-apply your chosen MQA, DSD and other settings. |

 ## Change History

+### 2.6.6

+#### Changes

+* Device control now only uses Roon's selected and standby states, so power state only appears as red or blue.
+The white state lead to user being able to turn off harmony even when Roon was not in control of the current activity.

+* Device control uses new activity complete notification from harmony to complete roon after activity change has completed.
+(Standby completion is still instant).

+#### Fixes

+* Fix to build process to correctly yield documents in web handler.

 ### 2.6.5